Scarecrow (Marvel Comics): Fictional character biography

-Laughton's physiology and mentality would fluctuate quite a bit over the years, given his employ/manipulation by various demonic/magical entities, resulting in continuing conflict with Ghost Rider and his allies, even becoming a body-hopping ghost during one such campaign.
+Laughton's physiology and mentality would fluctuate quite a bit over the years, given his employ/manipulation by various demonic/magical entities, resulting in continuing conflict with Ghost Rider and his allies, even becoming a ghost during one such campaign.
 Eventually, Laughton would be abandoned by these "magical employers" and stabilize physically, if not mentally.

 Scarecrow was jailed in the Raft prison facility following a failed sexual assault upon hostages who were freed by the Falcon.

-Scarecrow is among the army of villains recruited by Zemo and his Thunderbolts to serve as "hero-hunters" during the events of the Civil War storyline.
+Scarecrow is among the army of villains recruited by Baron Zemo and his Thunderbolts to serve as "hero-hunters" during the events of the Civil War storyline.

 Scarecrow showed up when Peter Parker unmasked himself, as one of a band of costumed villains (including Electro, the Molten Man, and Will o' the Wisp), hired by the Chameleon to attack Peter Parker in a lopsided revenge effort.
 Scarecrow was defeated and incarcerated.
 He later teamed again with Molten Man in a rampage which was halted by Captain America and the Punisher.
 The two criminals were sent as part of the "Thunderbolt Army" to flush heroes out of hiding.
 Cap was forced to prevent Punisher from killing Scarecrow once he'd been apprehended.

 Ebenezer has been identified as one of the 142 registered superheroes who registered as part of the Initiative.

 Someone that looks like Scarecrow was among the members of Hood's Crime Syndicate.
 He helped them assault the New Avengers' home until they were defeated.
-In Secret Invasion, he is among the many supervillains who rejoined the Hood's crime syndicate and attacked an invading Skrull force.
+In "Secret Invasion", he is among the many supervillains who rejoined the Hood's crime syndicate and attacked an invading Skrull force.
 He joins with the Hood's gang in an attack on the New Avengers, who were expecting the Dark Avengers instead.

 He is among the villains considered by Blackout and the Deacon to help them assassinate the Ghost Rider.
 He worked alongside Blackout and other villains on a mission to kill Ghost Rider, but was eventually defeated when Jaine Cutter bent his body around a carnival fence.

 Scarecrow has also teamed up with Raoul Bushman as his right-hand man, in the 2009-2010 Moon Knight series.
 He was later seen during the Siege of Asgard as part of the Hood's crime syndicate.

 During the Fear Itself storyline, Scarecrow takes advantage of the chaos in town by attacking with his army of crows only to end up fighting Wolverine.